 - Integrated coastal zone management

 - Conservation genetics

 - …and much more!

 Universidad Veritas is located about a ten minute drive from the city centre and was one of the four founding private universities in Costa Rica after the misconception of the state being in control of higher education was overlooked.
 The institution is now over 40 years old and in that time as a result of the work and effort of the faculty and students it has heavily contributed to the economic, social and cultural development of the country.
-Veritas currently holds the Ecological Blue Flag, and will be a Carbon Neutral campus by 2018.
+Veritas currently holds the Ecological Blue Flag, and have been a Carbon Neutral campus since 2018.

 The Conservation Marine Biology program is led by two professors:

 Dr Hernandez (PhD in Cell and Molecular Bioscience & Master of Marine Science and Marine Biology) has undertaken research on population aspects of elasmobranch species including genetic diversity and connectivity of shark species in New Zealand, Australia and Chile; the genetic and morphological identification of shark fins in the international trade, as well as the reproductive biology.
 He is currently a lecturer for the Centre for International Programs for “Conservation Biology” and “Tropical Ecology” as well as coordinating the BIOMOL.
 He is currently undertaking projects on the genetic connectivity of pelagic and coastal fish species in Costa Rica and the identification of marine species traded.
 In addition, he is also involved in several collaborative projects including as an associated researcher at the Research Centre of Cellular and Molecular Biology (CIBCM) of the Universidad de Costa Rica and has provided several consulting services for PEW, and Costa Rican NGO’s.